gzangakis/beta-spectrum/README.md

 ## INCLUDED

-Single_Isotope_Beta_Spectrum.py - Calculates the electron kinetic energy spectrum of an isotope Single_Isotope_Neutrino_Spectrum.py - Calculates the neutrino energy spectrum of an isotope
+BetaDecay.py - Calculates the electron kinetic energy spectrum or electron-antineutrino energy spectrum of an isotope as specfied by the user.

 Output_Data - a directory in which you can store the output files.
 Contains two examples.

 ENSDF_beta.zip - a directory of ENSDF files, for your use.
+An updated list can be found at the NNDC (link above).

 	**ENSDF files are named after the daughter nucleus, therefore to compute spectra one should use the filename corresponding to the daughter nucleus.
 For example, to calculate a beta spectrum for 16O, one should use the ENSDF file 16N.**

 Spontaneous_Fission_Beta_Spectrum.py - Using both ENSDF and ENDF files, this program computes a model beta spectrum for an isotope which undergoes spontaneous fission.
 The ENDF formatted fission yields for 252Cf is included.

+16O - an example ENSDF file for input into BetaDecay.py.
+It contains the beta decay information of 16N.

 ### Prerequisites